manofgod747/Philosophy/README.md

 Some believe mind is caused by the brain

-The brain is a biological electronic machine
+The brain is a machine

-Mechanical processes determine its function

 It cannot be said, experience is a machine